hadrien2509/R2D2/README.md

 ## Project Overview

-R2D2 is a Unix shell that provides a command-line interface for interacting with the operating system.
+Minishell is a Unix shell that provides a command-line interface for interacting with the operating system.
 It supports various features such as command execution, pipelines, redirections, environment variable management, and built-in commands like `cd`, `echo`, `export`, and `unset`.

 The project aims to deepen the understanding of process creation, execution, and management in Unix-like systems.
 It also covers topics like signal handling, file descriptors, and memory management.